God’s Special Revelation

 By special revelation, we mean when God acts to make Himself and His truth known at select times to specific people in special ways.
 It is important to note that God’s special revelation may not be limited to that time and those people.
 However, a special revelation will never contradict Scripture.

-God’s special revelation is like a treasure which, though given at select times to specific people in special ways, is to be shared with the whole world.
+God’s special revelation is like a treasure which, though given at select times to specific people in special ways, is to be shared with the entire world.
 An example of this is found in Luke 2:10 (ESV), And the angel said to them, “Fear not, for behold, I bring you good news of great joy that will be for all the people.”

 Throughout the history of humankind, God continued to reveal more of Himself and His truth.
 The culmination of God’s progressive revelation was in Jesus when God’s very Word became flesh (John 1:1).
 It’s as if God invested in mankind for thousands of years to prepare humanity for the impact of God’s only begotten Son.

-At Select Times to Specific People
+At Select Times to Specific People in Special Ways

 Examples of God’s special revelation are when: